OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 > Changing goal weights will be done here by editing the value in the *weight* column.
 Weights do not need to be 0-1 or add up to 10; weights will be scaled as a proportion of the number of goals assessed.
 The ten goals are weighted equally by default.

-> `goals.csv` also includes descriptions about goals and sub-goals, which is presented on the WebApp.

 ![Check the information in `goals.csv`.
 It provides input information for `functions.R`. ](https://docs.google.com/drawings/d/17BgYSw2sHbZvHNjUqBlTG-kCOAAn7o6a65O37s0S_es/pub?w=1052&h=719)

 ![A screenshot of `goals.csv`, used to modify goal model](https://docs.google.com/drawings/d/1o2wtJ9KCPDyGPH9Y4unmALG6BlxX9lmJ_PakDDiQrLo/pub?w=700&h=524)